guino/LSC1080P/README.md

 #### Conclusion

-If you want any of the features listed in the 'Customization' (Motion notfication, download/upload, cleanup) that can be done in one of two ways:
+If you want any of the features listed in the 'Customization' (Motion notfication, download/upload, cleanup) that can be done in one of 3 ways:

 ##### Option 1